VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 Given human hearing starts at about 20hz, the lowest notes are inaudible except for harmonics assuming no octave shifting or other quirks.
 As such, these lowest notes are often repurposed for control messages, though even then a lot of sound sources will only respond to a limited range of these notes anyway.

 While MIDI does have an [extension](https://en.wikipedia.org/wiki/MIDI_tuning_standard) for supporting alternate tunings, it's rarely directly supported.
-As microtonal and other non-12TET (12 True Equal Temperment) scales have become common, various tools exist to use MIDI pitch to force notes to a chose scale anyway.
+As microtonal and other non-12TET (12 True Equal Temperament) scales have become common, various tools exist to use MIDI pitch to force notes to a chose scale anyway.

 General MIDI, one of various MIDI extensions (that often get ignored anyway) also defines a few specific instruments to belong to specific midi channels (rarely used unless listening to midi files directly with soundfonts) and a mapping for drums, which is used a bit more often, and is generally close to the normal mapping you'll see in tools like Ableton's Drum Rack.
 If you buy an electronic drum kit or use a drum machine, it's likely to at least try to respect this mapping.